ash/raku-course/scalar-variables/assignments/answer/index.md

 ---
-title: Assignment ’Greet a person‘
+title: Assignment ’The answer to life, the Universe and everything‘
 ---

 [Start](../../..) / [Part 1](../../../part1) / [Scalar variables](../..) / [Assignments](..)

-# Greet a person
+# The answer to life, the Universe and everything

 ## Problem

-Write a program that does the following two actions:

-1. Asks the user for their name.
-2. Prints a message `Hello, Name!`, where `Name` is the named that was just entered.

-In this program, please use variables.
+Create a program that writes The answer to life, the Universe and everything, which is stored in a variable.

 ## Example

 The expected behaviour of the program is demonstrated below:

-    $ raku greet-a-person.raku
+    $ raku answer.raku
-    What is your name?
-John
-    Hello, John!
+    42

 ## Solution